Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: A bosonic Kitaev chain interacting with quantum emitters

-The position and momentum emitter quadratures are now coupled to two \emph{Hatano-Nelson (HN) chains with opposite chirality}, respectively, as shown by the right panel in Fig.~\figpanel{Squeeze}{a}.
-Since there are no inter-chain interactions in this case, when $\delta=0$, our model is equivalent to two different ``giant emitters'' (corresponding to quadratures $X_{c}$ and $P_{c}$) coupled to two independent HN chains, respectively.
-We will focus on this case hereafter in this paper.
+In this case, the position and momentum emitter quadratures, $X_{c}$ and $P_{c}$, are coupled to two \emph{HN chains with opposite chirality}, respectively, as shown in the right panel of Fig.~\figpanel{Squeeze}{a}.
+Since there are no inter-chain interactions in this case, when $\delta=0$, the model is equivalent to two distinct ``giant emitters'' (corresponding to quadratures $X_{c}$ and $P_{c}$) coupled respectively to two independent HN chains.
+When considering two quantum emitters, as discussed in Sec.~\ref{secTwoS} and Sec.~\ref{secGABKC}, the position (momentum) quadratures of the emitters are coupled to the P (X) chain, following the same coupling structure as the emitters themselves.